[This is all you need to remember] A quick review of HTTP status code errors

 Reference:

-[Explanation of frequently seen items with a list] What is an HTTP status code?
+[List of frequently seen ones explained] What is an HTTP status code?
 Detailed explanation by code number

 HTTP status code list and detailed guide